 NATIVE WHOLESALE SUPPLY V. OKLAHOMA (No. 10-754) - On December 3, 2010, Native Wholesale Supply, a cigarette importer and distributor chartered under the laws of the Sac & Fox Tribe of Oklahoma, filed a petition seeking review of a decision by the Supreme Court of the State of Oklahoma which held that the state courts have personal jurisdiction over a nonresident corporation for an alleged violation of state law, and that tribal sovereign immunity does not bar state enforcement of the Tobacco Master Settlement Agreement Complementary Act against an individually-owned Indian business.
 On December 8, 2010, the state filed a waiver of its right to respond.
 The petition was scheduled for conference on January 21, 2011.
-However, the Court has requested a response which the state filed on March 21, 2011.
+However, the Court has requested a response from the state which is due on March 21, 2011.

 MICCOSUKEE TRIBE V. KRAUS-ANDERSON CONSTRUCTION COMPANY (No. 10-717) - On November 29, 2010, the Miccosukee Tribe filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eleventh Circuit which held that federal courts do not have subject matter jurisdiction over an action filed by the Tribe seeking enforcement of a tribal court judgment against a non-Indian.
 The Eleventh Circuit found that "a suit to domesticate a tribal judgment does not state a claim under federal law, whether statutory, or common law."
 Kraus-Anderson filed its response brief on December 21, 2010, in support of granting the petition.
-On January 24, 2011, the Court invited the Solicitor General to submit a brief to provide the views of the United States on whether to grant review.
+The petition was scheduled for conference on January 21, 2011, however, the Court has called for the Solicitor General to submit a brief to provide the views of the United States on whether to grant review.

 OSAGE NATION V. IRBY (OKLAHOMA TAX COMMISSION) (No. 10-537) - On October 22, 2010, the Osage Nation filed a petition seeking review of a decision by the U.S. Court of Appeals for the Tenth Circuit which held that the Osage Reservation has been disestablished by Congress.
 The Osage Nation sued the State of Oklahoma seeking declaratory and injunctive relief: a declaration that the Osage Reservation was "Indian country" within the meaning of 18 U.S.C. § 1151; and an order enjoining state agents from imposing or collecting taxes on members of the tribe who lived within the reservation.
 Although the Tenth Circuit found that the Osage Allotment Act did not have any specific language indicating Congress's intent to disestablish the reservation, the panel held that such intent is manifested by subsequent events (e.g. opening of reservation to non-Indians) and modern demographics (e.g. high percentage of non-Indians living within reservation).
 On November 22, 2010, NCAI filed an amicus brief in support of the petition for writ of certiorari and on January 11, 2011, the State of Oklahoma filed its brief in opposition.
-On February 22, 2011, the Court invited the Solicitor General to submit a brief to provide the views of the United States on whether to grant review.
+The petition was scheduled for conference on February 18, 2011, however, the Court has called for the Solicitor General to submit a brief to provide the views of the United States on whether to grant review.